 In today's HR world, it's all about the numbers - proving how your initiatives are making an impact, and ultimately delivering a measurable business ROI.
-If like many this time of year you're buried in 2018 planning exercises, you've come to the right place for actionable insights.
+If like many this time of year you're buried in annual planning exercises, you've come to the right place for actionable insights to calculate engagement and employee recognition ROI.

-In the webinar we'll reference two ROI calculators: for a full overview of how to use the calculators with mock company examples, download our companion eBook, "Know Your Recognition ROI."
+In the webinar we'll reference two employee engagement and employee recognition ROI calculators: for a full overview of how to use the calculators with mock company examples, download our companion eBook, "Know Your Recognition ROI."

 - Link to 15Five's Employee Engagement ROI Calculator